- Adjunct Professor, Global Health

 - Innate immune regulation of Zika virus infection

-- Leadership Group of Infectious Diseases Clinical Research Consortium (IDCRC).
+- Leadership Group for the Infectious Diseases Clinical Research Consortium (IDCRC-LG)

 - Transcriptomic analysis of the protective host response to CMV-TB and CMV-SIV vaccination

 - University of Washington Arboviral Research Network (UWARN)